 The Hexham Abbey Bible.
 A unique 1629 King James “Authorized Bible,” Cambridge University Press FIRST EDITION published by Tho[mas] and John Buck, Cambridge, Med.
 Folio, 1629.
 Reference: Herbert 424 (lacks OT).
 SUPERIOR+ condition.
 This deliberately constructed Prayer Book/Bible contains the Book of Common Prayer, New Testament, and Whole Book of Psalms in English Meter (all titles d.
 1629; all parts complete).
-A UNIQUE volume: Bound and interleaved in NT are 115 mostly 16th century engravings (106 full-sized; 18 half-sized, two to a page); most are dated to 1565-1585 but a few are dated to 1639-1643.
+A UNIQUE volume: Bound and interleaved in NT are 115 mostly 16th century engravings (106 full-sized; 18 half-sized, two to a page); most engravings are dated to 1565-1585 but a few are dated to 1639-1643.

 The Hexham Abbey Bible‘s pages are in pristine condition, without marks or tears or folds, though the fine linen-rag paper (McMullin’s forme E, an exceptionally fine paper) is ageing.
 Gilted and gauffered edges adorned with diamond patterns and other symbols, done after the rebinding with all the engravings bound in.
 Tightly bound in plain brown leather covered boards c.1790 (per the conservator; see her notes and authenticating paperwork), with five raised bands and gilt lettering to spine.
-Engravings are uncut of the same paper type and size as the Bible, albeit with light handling due to their greater age.
+Engravings are of the same paper type and size as the Bible, albeit with light to moderate handling due to their greater age.
 A few engravings are cropped at the top to fit the page size of the Bible; scattered minor edge-cut repairs.

 All engravings are Old Masters in the Northern Renaissance or Netherlandish style.
 Artists include: G. Groenning, J. Sadeler, Marmen Muller, H. Goltzius, J. Wierix, M. de Vos, G. de Jode, J. Stradanus, M. van Heemskerck, P. Galle, P. Furnius, H. Collaert.
 Ask for the complete list.
 Many engravings are FIRST STATE, and some are quite rare (est. value of engravings alone: $40k-$50k).

-The 1629 Cambridge folio edition is said to be the most beautiful English Bible printed up to that date.
-On the cusp of the Enlightenment, the Hexham Abbey Bible represents the best of Western Civilization in its single-volume combination of Art and History that has shaped the modern world.
+The 1629 Cambridge folio edition is said to be the most beautiful English Bible printed to that date.
+On the cusp of the Enlightenment the Hexham Abbey Bible represents the best of Western Civilization in its single-volume combination of Art and History that has shaped the modern world.
 There is simply no equal among early English Bibles.